pedromsantos/vaughan/README.md

 1. Clone the repository to your machine
 2. Build
-  1. On Windows execute build.cmd
+  1. On Windows execute build.cmd (requires Powershell)
-  2. On macos / unix execute build.sh (requires mono)
+  2. On macos / unix execute build.sh (requires mono, curl and jq)

 ## Usage